 6. Don’t punish the dog for accidents

 Rubbing your dog’s nose into his pee puddle, hitting the dog, scolding the dog for accidents are all ways and means to let your puppy know what an insane bunch of morons we humans are.
 Your puppy is at his most vulnerable (kind of defenseless) when he is relieving himself.
 If he can’t do so in peace in front of you, he’s just going to do it behind your back.
-All those people who keep finding accidents when you’re not looking at your puppy – Yes, I’m talking to you. how-to-potty-train-a-puppy Potty training a puppy can be a roller coaster of hits and misses.
+All those people who keep finding accidents when you’re not looking at your puppy – Yes, I’m talking to you.
+Potty training a puppy can be a roller coaster of hits and misses.
 Rejoice the success and take the accidents with a pinch of salt.
 Alright, I’ll now end it here before you doze off on my life lesson.